sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 As one might expect, defining *fairness* is not a trivial thing to do.
 In our example, we want to achieve at least the following:

 1. Group Strategy Proof: A generalized notion of [strategyproofness](https://en.wikipedia.org/wiki/Strategyproofness), where even if a group of voters colludes to misreport their preferences, there's no way they can improve their utility (i.e., achieving their goal such as selecting a map which is biased to a particular party).
 In other words, even if a group of people can collude, being truthful is the best strategy.
-2. Unbias: We want to always select an unbiased map, which we refer to as a *neutral map*.
+2. Unbiased: We want to always select an unbiased map such that no particular party benefits.
+We refer to such an unbiased map as a *neutral map*.

+## The Unbalanced Mechanism

 ## Conclusion